Infineon/cy-mbedtls-acceleration/README.md

 1. Create `Empty_App` project using ModusToolbox.

-   _**Note:** If you want to enable the standard input output over UART communication, create `Hello_World` project from ModusToolbox instead of `Empty_App` project._
+   _**Note:** If you want to enable the standard input output over UART, on CAT1A and CAT1C devices create Hello_World project from ModusToolbox instead of Empty_App project.
+For CAT1B devices Empty_App supports standard input output over UART._
 2. To add mbedTLS and cy-mbedtls-acceleration libraries to project, use the Library Manager.
 Use appropriate version of cy-mbedtls-acceleration, as listed in [dependencies to mbedTLS versions](./RELEASE.md/#dependencies-to-mbedtls-versions).
 For more details about Library Manager, refer to [ModusToolbox Software Environment, Quick Start Guide, Documentation, and Videos][modustoolbox-software-environment].
+3. To ignore MbedTLS sample programs and 3rdparty files, create .cyignore file in root directory of project and add following lines:
+    ```make
+    $(SEARCH_mbedtls)/3rdparty
+    $(SEARCH_mbedtls)/programs
+    ```
-3. To configure mbedTLS and to use alt implementation, follow instructions provided from section 5 of **[How to use mbedTLS library with accelerated ALT implementations without using ModusToolbox](#how-to-use-mbedtls-library-with-accelerated-alt-implementations-without-using-modustoolbox)**.
+4. To configure mbedTLS and to use alt implementation, follow instructions provided from section 5 of **[How to use mbedTLS library with accelerated ALT implementations without using ModusToolbox](#how-to-use-mbedtls-library-with-accelerated-alt-implementations-without-using-modustoolbox)**.

 ### How to use mbedTLS library with or without mtb-hal-cat1 in ModusToolbox 2.x
 The [cy-mbedtls-acceleration][cy-mbedtls-acceleration] package requires concurrent access from two CPUs to the CRYPTO hardware.